sass/sass/doc-src/HAML_CHANGELOG.md

 * Fix a bug where calls to ActionView's `render` method with blocks and layouts wouldn't work under the Rails 3.0 beta.

+* Fix a bug where the closing tags of nested calls to \{Haml::Helpers#haml\_concat}
+  were improperly escaped under the Rails 3.0 beta.

 ## 2.2.19

 [Tagged on GitHub](http://github.com/nex3/haml/commit/2.2.19).